Perhaps you’ve noticed the milk aisle is looking a little more plant-based lately?

 These newcomers are experiencing fast growth and who knows what new type of plant-based milk is coming next!

-In addition to the big boys like Silk, Pacifica, Blue Diamond and Califia and store brands such as Kroger’s Simple Truth, Whole Foods’ 365, and Trader Joe’s, we’re seeing an increasing selection of considerably more costly, harder-to-find “boutique” or “barista-style” brands such as Malk Organics, New Barn Organics, Ripple and Three Trees (also organic) and Elmhurst, which tend to be more costly and less widely available.
+In addition to the big boys like Silk, Pacifica, Blue Diamond and Califia and store brands such as Kroger’s Simple Truth, Whole Foods’ 365, and Trader Joe’s, we’re seeing an increasing selection of higher quality “boutique” or “barista-style” brands such as Malk Organics, Three Trees (also organic) and Elmhurst, which tend to be more costly and less widely available.

 It’s not just your imagination that the plant-based milk section of the store is expanding.
 Over the past five years, plant-based milk sales have gone up 61 percent.
 From 2017 to 2018 alone plant-based milk sales rose 9 percent to a whopping $1.6 billion.
 Plant milk has found its way into 33 percent of American households and has captured 13 percent of the milk market.